StaymanHou/problem_solving_algorithm/1_overview.md

 ### \[Tip 1.3.1\] Set aside time to understand and evaluate the problem

 Echoing the quote by Einstein.
 Understanding the problem at hand is crucial.
 The entire problem-solving activity is centered around the problem.
 Before you even start solving it, take some time, maybe read the problem statement twice, maybe talk to the person who requested it, maybe take a walk and reflect on the problem.
-I'll just stop since again we will come back to this subject later in chapter 3.
+I'll just stop since again we will come back to this subject later in Chapter 3.

 ### \[Tip 1.3.2\] Avoid solution-oriented mindset